VEWOXIC/FITS/README.md

 ## Analysis

 The discovered bug predominantly impacts results on smaller datasets like ETTh1 and ETTh2.
 Interestingly, for other datasets, certain models, such as PatchTST on ETTm1, demonstrate enhanced performance.
+FITS still maintains its good enough and comparable-to-sota performance.

 ### Replication